hx3-f/companion-module-digico-4rea4/companion/HELP.md

 ## Origins

-This module is almost entirely based on the work of Andrew Broughton and Jeffery Davidsz, on their Allen Heath 4rea4/iLive module.
-Lots of troubleshooting and information about this plugin can be discovered via their plugin, companion-module-allenheath-dlive-ilive
+This module is almost entirely based on the work of (Andrew Broughton)[https://github.com/MeestorX] and (Jeffery Davidsz)[https://github.com/JeffreyDavidsz], on their Allen Heath iDlive/iLive module.
+Lots of troubleshooting and information for this plugin can be discovered at their plugin's repo, (companion-module-allenheath-dlive-ilive)[https://github.com/bitfocus/companion-module-allenheath-dlive-ilive].
+The feedback portion of this module is heavily based on (Jeffery Davidsz's)[https://github.com/JeffreyDavidsz] AHM module.

 ## Supported Consoles

-- **4rea4 Series**: Compatible feature set with up to 128 input channels, 48 DCAs, and 800 scenes
+- **4rea4 Series**: Compatible feature set with up to 128 input channels, 48 DCAs, and 800 scenes.

 ## Connection Setup